Morona-Santiago Province: Cantons

 As of 2025, the province is divided into 13 cantons.
 The most recently created cantons are Sevilla Don Bosco in 2024, and Tiwintza in 2002.
 The following table lists the cantons with the name of the canton seat or capital.
-For the cantons that existed at the time of the 2001 national census, the area in square kilometres (km²) and the 2001 population is provided.
+For the cantons that existed at the time of the 2001 national census, the area in square kilometres (km^{2}) and the 2001 population is provided.